 “Why, General, didn’t we go to the source of the fuel straightaway, rather than making this pointless stop in empty space first?
-Because it just seems like if anything about our situation changes that might require us to jump to Hyperspace unexpectedly, well, we’ll be completely screwed, and will have needlessly halved our ability to execute our only safe defence mechanism.”
+Because it just seems like if anything about our situation changes that might require us to jump to Hyperspace unexpectedly, well, we’ll be completely screwed, and will have needlessly halved our ability to execute our only safe defense mechanism.”

 Leia grinds her teeth in Poe’s general direction.

 Poe is unrelenting.
 “Y’know, it’s just, you were chewing me out before for reckless plans which put our people at risk, and, y’know, I kinda feel like you’re a bit of a hypocrite right now.”

 Leia clears her throat and shifts uncomfortably in her seat.
 “Look, Poe, all of this is academic.
 We just escaped the First Order.
 We are safe, we’re in the middle of nowhere with virtually no fuel, but we’re safe.
 That might not be true if you had carried out your plan, which I authorised, to destroy the Dreadnought.”